Nidhin-Thiyagaraj/ECEA_HDLTP/Week 3/README.md

 ## Behavioural Modelling :

 Behavioural modelling is used to model both combinational and sequential circuits.
 It makes use of inital and always statements to assign values to registers.
-It is used when modelling sequential and complex combinational circuits.
+It is used to model sequential and complex combinational circuits.
+All sequential circuits are modelled using this technique.

 # 2. Gate Level implementation of Full Adder